sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma.md

   minutes: 0
 type: any
 ```

-### Convert large subset of SIGMA rules to ElastAlert
+### Establish a process for mass rule management

 Now with the ability to not only convert a SIGMA rule to the correct platform but also enrich it via the MITRE attack framework, we are ready to mass convert the rules and start alerting.
 The challenge we face is that the Sigmac commands will only covert the rules to a single file so we will need to leverage a little scripting to pull this off.

-Below we will walkthrough the script to point out a few of the functions.
-The first is the basic setup where you can define the location of the footer file which contains alerting information that will be appended to the rules as well as where the rules should be placed once converted.
+Below we will walk through the script to point out a few of the functions.
+The first is the basic setup where you can define the location of the footer file, which contains alerting information that will be appended to the rules as well as where the rules should be placed once converted.

 ```python
 #!/bin/bash
 ALERTENGINE="elastalert"